 The partnership between Vision Esports and Twin Galaxies may have been a major contributing factor as well to the Pro League’s failure.
 Inside sources cited their lack of solidarity on key decisions, labeling the relationship between the two companies “dysfunctional.”
 Many also questioned the leadership of Pro League’s Chairman and CEO of Twin Galaxies, Jace Hall.
 At the time of the Pro League’s creation, H1Z1 saw a mere 31,000 players — very low for an esports title of any kind.
 In addition, the decision to stream the event on Facebook — instead of another more appropriate platform such as Twitch — was questionable at best.
 The event was also streamed on a weeknight and at a time considerably later than convenient for most EU and EST viewers.

 The League apparently spent over $2.5 million on social media and partying alone.
 Their inability to sell tickets to the event left them unable to make this money back.
-Pro League apparently had to resort to offering drink tickets to casino-goers in exchange for their audience.
+Pro League apparently had to resort to offering drink tickets to gaming center-goers in exchange for their audience.
 A further sign of trouble includes hiring members of the audience from an employment center nearby.
 Despite Jace’s assurance that the League would see a second split, these setbacks — in addition to several other major factors — resulted in the Pro League never finishing its first season.
 This caused major hardship for many staff, including leaving several homeless.

 Multiple sources have also made some troubling accusations regarding how Pro League handled Facebook as a client.
 Some claim that the organization was being deceptive regarding numbers — including Facebook views — towards investors.
 Facebook counts users who play a video for three seconds as a view, and some claim that the resulting numbers from these cursory glances were overstated.
 One employee even stated that the League also hired bots to further over-inflate views for investors.
 A curious factor in this is also the fact that the event’s premiere ended with 1.1 million views; however, several days later that increased to 3.2 million.
 Multiple sources have confirmed that statistics were outright lied about to key players involved in the League.
 Caesar’s, for example, was informed in the quarter two review slides that the event received over 20 million views.
 In reality, the verifiable total didn’t even reach 13 million.